Rabbitminers/Extended-Cogwheels/README.md

 ### Datapack Integration

-(In Beta Testing) you are able to add new cogwheel materials through datapacks.
+(In beta testing, not all functionality is currenlty avaialable) you are able to add new cogwheel materials through datapacks.
 You can find a guide on how to set up a datapack on the [Minecraft Wiki](https://minecraft.fandom.com/wiki/Tutorials/Creating_a_data_pack).
 Once you have that set up under your namespace directory create a new directory called `cogwheels` which you can then add new materials to following this schema:

 ```js
 {